bitnami/charts/bitnami/mediawiki/README.md

 This could potentially break any customization or init scripts used in your deployment.
 If this is the case, change the default values to the previous ones.

-Also, this major release bumps the and MariaDB chart version to [18.x.x](https://github.com/bitnami/charts/pull/24804); no major issues are expected during the upgrade.
+Also, this major release bumps the MariaDB chart version to [18.x.x](https://github.com/bitnami/charts/pull/24804); no major issues are expected during the upgrade.

 ### To 19.0.0

 This major release bumps the and MariaDB chart version to [16.x.x](https://github.com/bitnami/charts/pull/23054); no major issues are expected during the upgrade